CodewithFranklinTech/Online-Retail-Sales-Analysis/README.md

 Source: Online Retail Dataset (CSV file obtained from Kaggle) The dataset contains 406,829 rows and 8 original variables, representing transactional records from an online retail store.
 Each row corresponds to a single product purchased within a transaction.
 Original Dataset Variables:
-•	InvoiceNo – Unique transaction identifier
+•	InvoiceNo: Unique transaction identifier
-•	StockCode – Unique product code
+•	StockCode: Unique product code
-•	Description – Name or description of the product
+•	Description: Name or description of the product
-•	Quantity – Number of units purchased in a transaction
+•	Quantity: Number of units purchased in a transaction
-•	InvoiceDate – Date and time when the transaction occurred
+•	InvoiceDate: Date and time when the transaction occurred
-•	UnitPrice – Price per unit of the product
+•	UnitPrice: Price per unit of the product
-•	CustomerID – Unique identifier for each customer
+•	CustomerID: Unique identifier for each customer
-•	Country – Country where the customer is located
+•	Country: Country where the customer is located

 # Engineered Variables (Created During Analysis)
 To support the sales analysis, additional variables were created using R:
-•	purchase_amount – Total revenue per transaction (Quantity × UnitPrice)
+•	purchase_amount: Total revenue per transaction (Quantity × UnitPrice)
-•	purchase_year – Year of purchase extracted from InvoiceDate
+•	purchase_year: Year of purchase extracted from InvoiceDate
-•	month_purchase – Month of purchase extracted from InvoiceDate
+•	month_purchase: Month of purchase extracted from InvoiceDate
-•	year_month – Monthly time period used for sales trend analysis
+•	year_month: Monthly time period used for sales trend analysis
-•	total_orders – Total number of orders within a time period
+•	total_orders: Total number of orders within a time period
-•	average_order_value – Average revenue per order (total_revenue ÷ total_orders)
+•	average_order_value: Average revenue per order (total_revenue ÷ total_orders)
 These engineered features enable deeper analysis of revenue trends, customer behavior, and seasonal sales patterns.

 # Data Cleaning